taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

 ## Example Two - Two tasks with the same output, who wins?

-This example is to statisfy the curiousity cat inside all of us!
+This example is to satisfy the curiosity cat inside all of us!
 Never do this in real life because you're definitely going to hurt yourself!

 There are two jobs in this pipeline.
-The first job has two [step](https://concourse-ci.org/jobs.html#steps)s that will produce an artifact named `the-output` in parallel.
+The first job has two [step](https://concourse-ci.org/jobs.html#steps)s; both steps will produce an artifact named `the-output` in parallel.
 If you run the `writing-to-the-same-output-in-parallel` job multiple times you'll see the file in `the-output` folder changes depending on which of the parallel tasks finished last.

 The second job is a serial version of the first job.
-In this job the second task always wins because it's the last task that outputs `'the-output`, so only `file2` will be in `the-output` directory in the last [step](https://concourse-ci.org/jobs.html#steps) in the [job plan](https://concourse-ci.org/jobs.html#schema.job.plan).
+In this job the second task always wins because it's the last task that outputs `the-output`, so only `file2` will be in `the-output` directory in the last [step](https://concourse-ci.org/jobs.html#steps) in the [job plan](https://concourse-ci.org/jobs.html#schema.job.plan).

 This pipeline illustrates that you could accidentally overwrite the output from a previous [step](https://concourse-ci.org/jobs.html#steps) if you're not careful with the names of your outputs.